MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 ---
-title: Call a remote collaborator on Microsoft Teams from Dynamics 365 Guides
+title: Make or receive a call in Dynamics 365 Guides
 author: Mamaylya
-description: Learn how to call a remote collaborator on Microsoft Teams from Dynamics 365 Guides on HoloLens ms.author: mamaylya ms.date: 04/04/2023 ms.topic: how-to ms.reviewer: v-wendysmith ms.custom: bap-template
+description: Learn how to make or receive a call with a remote collaborator from Dynamics 365 Guides on HoloLens ms.author: mamaylya ms.date: 04/28/2023 ms.topic: how-to ms.reviewer: v-wendysmith ms.custom: bap-template
 ---

-# Call a remote collaborator on Microsoft Teams from Dynamics 365 Guides
+# Make or receive a call in Dynamics 365 Guides

-When you're working in Microsoft Dynamics 365 Guides on HoloLens, if you need help with a task in your world, you might want to call a remote collaborator on Microsoft Teams (desktop or mobile) or Dynamics 365 Remote Assist.
-See [Types of calls](calling-concepts.md) for more information.
+When you're working in Microsoft Dynamics 365 Guides on HoloLens, you can make or receive calls on your HoloLens.

 ## Start a one-to-one call

 Start a call from your HoloLens.

-> [!NOTE]
-> You can't receive a call in Dynamics 365 Guides from a Teams or Dynamics 365 Remote Assist user.
-You must initiate the call from Dynamics 365 Guides.
+See [Types of calls](calling-concepts.md) for more information.

 ### Start a one-to-one call with a Teams contact in your organization